This raspberry mojito recipe is a refreshing drink that combines sweet raspberries, rum, and mint, perfect for warmer weather.

-In a small saucepan, add the raspberries, water and sugar and.
-Cook for 5-6 minutes until thickened.
-Strain with a sieve to remove the seeds and to smooth the mixture.
+- In a small saucepan, add the raspberries, water, and sugar.
+Cook for 5-6 minutes until thickened—strain with a sieve to remove the seeds and smooth the mixture.

 For the mojitos:

-In a 10-12 ounce highball glass, crush the three raspberries and mint leaves together with a cocktail muddler or the back of a spoon.
+- In a 10 to 12-ounce highball glass, crush three raspberries and mint leaves together with a cocktail muddler or the back of a spoon.

-Add the ice, and some whole raspberries followed by the rum, raspberry puree and top up the glass with the soda waters.
+- Add the ice and some whole raspberries, then the rum and raspberry puree, and top up the glass with the soda water.
 Gently stir.